sagemath/trac_to_gh/Issue 9832.md

 # Issue 9832: fatal relocation error with Cliquer library on 64-bit Solaris and OpenSolaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9833

 Original creator: drkirkby